Top 5 Dangers of Kratom Abuse

 Contrary to popular belief, it is possible to overdose on kratom.
-Terms typically used to describe kratom, such as “all natural” or “herbal” mask the nature of the active ingredients which produce effects similar to stimulants and opioids, depending on the dose consumed.
+Terms used to describe kratom, such as “all-natural” or “herbal,” mask the nature of the active ingredients which produce effects similar to stimulants and opioids depending on the dose consumed.
 While the neurotoxic or fatal doses have not been firmly established in humans, there are confirmed reports of fatalities where kratom was the only drug present in the body.

-With kratom use in the United States on the rise, there has also been a significant increase in the incidence of kratom overdoses.
+With kratom use in the United States on the rise, there has also been a significant increase in the incidence of overdoses.
 Between 2011 and 2017 in the United States, there were 1,807 cases of Kratom exposure which had been called into Poison Control Centers.
-Of these, 65% were reported between 2016 and 2017, which indicates the use rates spiked drastically during this time.
+Of these, 65% were reported between 2016 and 2017.
+This indicates the use rates spiked drastically during this time.

-- Intrahepatic Cholestasis: A type of acute liver damage that is most commonly seen during pregnancy, it results from a blockage or backup of bile in the liver which impairs liver function.
+- Intrahepatic Cholestasis.
+A type of acute liver damage that is most commonly seen during pregnancy.
+It results from a blockage or backup of bile in the liver which impairs function.
 Symptoms include jaundice (yellow of the skin or whites of eyes), severe itching, very dark urine, pale or gray stool, and pain in the upper right abdomen.

-- Drug Induced Liver Injury: A spectrum of different types of acute liver damage caused by drug use, the specific symptoms can be diverse depending on the drug in question.
+- Drug Induced Liver Injury.
+A spectrum of different types of acute liver damage caused by drug use.
+The specific symptoms can be diverse depending on the drug in question.
 In the case of kratom, cholestasis is the main outcome observed.
-The National Institutes of Health have given kratom a Hepatotoxicity Score B, which they define as “likely cause of clinically apparent liver injury“.
-6
+The National Institutes of Health have given kratom a Hepatotoxicity Score B, which they define as “likely cause of clinically apparent liver injury.”

-- Hyperbilirubinemia: Typically results from an underlying condition (such as hepatic cholestasis), it is the result of too much bilirubin in the blood due to poor liver function.
+- Hyperbilirubinemia.
+Results from an underlying condition (such as hepatic cholestasis).
+It is the result of too much bilirubin in the blood due to poor liver function.
 This can cause jaundice, decreased appetite, and lethargy.

-- Tonic-Clonic (Grand Mal) Seizure: These types of seizures are characterized by a loss of consciousness and powerful muscle contractions, which may sometimes be violent.
+- Tonic-Clonic (Grand Mal) Seizure.
+These types of seizures are characterized by a loss of consciousness and powerful muscle contractions, which may sometimes be violent.
 The exact way that kratom can cause seizures is unknown, but there is a correlation between the two.
-9, 10

-- Posterior Reversible Encephalopathy Syndrome (PRES): Typically drug-induced (most commonly from methamphetamines), this can result in a severe headache, disorientation, visual disturbances, and aphasia (inability to generate or understand speech).
-It is commonly due to vasogenic edema, which is a buildup of fluid between brain cells that can lead to many different problems depending on where in the brain it occurs.
+- Posterior Reversible Encephalopathy Syndrome (PRES).
+Typically drug-induced (from methamphetamines).
+This can result in a severe headache, disorientation, visual disturbances, and aphasia (inability to generate or understand speech).
+It can be due to vasogenic edema, which is a buildup of fluid between brain cells that leads to many different problems depending on where in the brain it occurs.

-- Brain Lesions / Focal Epilepsy: The exact causes are unknown, but recurring petit mal and grand mal seizures have been attributed to kratom use.
-Petit mal seizures are characterized by sudden disorientation and brief loss of consciousness, while grand mal involve a loss of consciousness and sometimes violent muscle contractions.
-12
+- Brain Lesions / Focal Epilepsy.
+The exact causes are unknown, but recurring petit mal and grand mal seizures have been attributed to kratom use.
+Petit mal seizures are characterized by sudden disorientation and brief loss of consciousness.
+Grand mal involves a loss of consciousness and sometimes violent muscle contractions.

-- Tachycardia: Increased heart rate and blood pressure.
+- Tachycardia.
+Increased heart rate and blood pressure.
 There are several different types of tachycardia, some more dangerous than others.
 All types can increase the risk of stroke or heart failure.
-Symptoms include felling dizzy or lightheaded, heart palpitations, shortness of breath, or chest pain.
+Symptoms include feeling dizzy or lightheaded, heart palpitations, shortness of breath, or chest pain.

-- Torsades de Pointes: A distinct form of tachycardia, it presents with a very recognizable ECG signature.
+- Torsades de Pointes.
+A distinct form of tachycardia, it presents with a very recognizable ECG signature.
 May lead to ventricular fibrillation, which is life threatening.

 Kratom Danger #4 – Lack of Legal Regulations

 Kratom is currently still legal at a Federal level, but this has been a back-and-forth issue over the years.
-Beginning in 2014, the FDA posted several notices which made it illegal to import kratom as a dietary supplement, such as FDA Import Alert 54-15.
-Invoking the Federal Food, Drug, and Cosmetics Act – Adulteration, Section 402(f)(1)(B) the agency has claimed: “there is inadequate information to provide reasonable assurance that such ingredient (kratom) does not present a significant or unreasonable risk of illness or injury”.
+Beginning in 2014, the FDA posted several notices which made it illegal to import kratom as a dietary supplement (FDA Import Alert 54-15).
+Invoking the Federal Food, Drug, and Cosmetics Act – Adulteration, Section 402(f)(1)(B) the agency has claimed: “there is inadequate information to provide reasonable assurance that such ingredient (kratom) does not present a significant or unreasonable risk of illness or injury.”
 This led to three seizures of massive stockpiles of kratom products by US Marshals in 2014 and 2016 which were valued at over $5.5 million total.
-18, 19, 20

 The DEA and Department of Justice did attempt to include kratom as a Schedule 1 drug in 2016 with two separate proposed rules.
-This was met with a massive public backlash and this action was delayed pending further research.
-However, several states have taken it into their hands to make kratom illegal including Alabama, Arkansas, Indiana, Rhode Island, Vermont, and Wisconsin where it is illegal to possess, purchase, or use kratom.
-There is also pending state-level legislation which, if unchallenged, will result in kratom becoming illegal or regulated in the near future.
-States with currently pending legislation include: Michigan, Ohio, New York, New Jersey, Georgia, Mississippi, Missouri, and Kansas.
-Several other states have imposed age restrictions on kratom purchases, as well as several counties scattered throughout the country making possession illegal.
-22
+This was met with a massive public backlash.
+The action was delayed pending further research.
+Several states have taken it into their hands to make kratom illegal, including Alabama, Arkansas, Indiana, Rhode Island, Vermont, and Wisconsin.
+It is illegal in these states to possess, purchase, or use kratom.
+There is also pending state-level legislation that, if unchallenged, will result in kratom becoming illegal or regulated in the near future.
+States with currently pending legislation include Michigan, Ohio, New York, New Jersey, Georgia, Mississippi, Missouri, and Kansas.
+Several other states have imposed age restrictions on kratom purchases.
+Several counties scattered throughout the country have made kratom possession illegal.

 Kratom Danger #5 – Contamination

-Several companies that sold kratom products performed voluntary recalls, and on April 2, 2018, the FDA ordered a mandatory recall of any Kratom products supplied by Triangle Pharmanaturals LLC.
+Several companies that sold kratom products performed voluntary recalls.
+On April 2, 2018, the FDA ordered a mandatory recall of any Kratom products supplied by Triangle Pharmanaturals LLC.
 There were several different strains of salmonella found, including salmonella Javiana, Thompson, Okatie, Weltevreden, and Heidelberg.